 INCLUDE PRODUCT, SERVICE OR ANY OTHER ORGANIZATION INFORMATION HERE

-This year’s EUEC keynotes include representatives from the U.S. Department of Energy, COMEd, U.S. Environmental Protection Agency’s Clean Air Markets Division and Edison Electric Institute.
+This year’s EUEC keynotes include representatives from the U.S. Department of Energy, COMEd, U.S. Environmental Protection Agency and Edison Electric Institute.

 “To provide current updates on the new administration’s changes that impact utilities and energy industry, EUEC is hosting three timely virtual conferences this year with valuable information on the status of rules and the changing environment,” added Dayal.
-“It also provides a professional networking opportunity with speakers and exhibitors, all remotely accessible.”
+“It also provides a professional networking opportunity with speakers and exhibitors, all remotely accessible year-round.”

-Click here to register for the EUEC Virtual Conference Speaker Series on June 15-17, August 17-19 and October 26-28, 2021.
+Click here to register and attend EUEC Virtual Conference and Exhibition Speaker Series on June 15-17, August 17-19 and October 26-28, 2021.
 Click here for exhibitor information.

 INSERT ORGANIZATION BOILER PLATE